Variables

 integer, intent(out), optional:: ncerr

-is a scalar then arguments count_nc
+(If argument values is a scalar then arguments count_nc, stride and map

 must not be present.)